getgrav/grav-learn/pages/06.forms/01.blueprints/01.fields-available/docs.md

 ![](field_list_1.png)

-When saving the page, we'll some the following YAML added to the page frontmatter:
+When saving the page, we'll see the following YAML added to the page frontmatter:

 ```
 buttons: